sherryrich/bandersnatch/README.md

 * ASCII Art wasnt passing the validator rules.
 I solved this by seeing an option to replace white space in text output with your character of choice.
 I chose "." and this fixed the issue.

 ## Unfix Bugs
-* Unicode Character displaying 50% on in Firefox
+* Unicode Character displaying 50% on in Firefox.
+* Looping issue after game ends to re-start, ocassionally stalls.
+* User selcting keys while typewrite effect is running.

 ## Deployment
 * The current deployment of this project was done using Gitpod.